yuripiffer/customer_partner_match/README.md

 ## THE MICROSERVICE
 This customer_partner_match repository is a golang microservice for customers to find the right craftsman partner according to best rating and smallest distance.

-A usecase for flooring partners experienced in wood, tiles and/or carpet has been implemented as a POC.
-Whatsoever, this microservice is prepare for new usecases implementation.
+A use case for flooring partners experienced in wood, tiles and/or carpet has been implemented as a POC.
+Moreover, this microservice is prepared for new use cases implementation.

 ## Basic Info